Speardiver 3mm Open Cell Comfort Vest

 Used under a wetsuit or rashguards for added warmth, Speardiver 3mm open cell freedive vests are the professional diver's choice.
 Manufactured with high quality neoprene chosen for the ideal balance between stretch/softness and resistance to permanent compression.
 This neoprene combined with an anatomical shape makes Speardiver vests so warm and comfortable you'll forget you're wearing one.

-Speardiver vests are very stretchy and there is some overlap between sizes.
-If you find you're at both weight and height extremes for a particular size, you may require the next size up.
+Speardiver vests are stretchy and there's some overlap between sizes.
+If you're at both height and weight extremes for a given size, you may need the next size up.